 Dr. Celeste Chavis is an associate professor in the Department of Transportation and Urban Infrastructure Studies and is an affiliate in the Department of Civil Engineering at Morgan State University.
 Her research focuses on transportation operations, safety, and performance metrics for multimodal transportation systems through an equity lens.
 She is a registered professional engineer in Maryland.

-Dr. Sevgi Erdogan is an assistant research professor, and director of the Transportation Policy Research Group at the National Center for Smart Growth Research and Education in the School of Architecture, Planning and Preservation.
+Dr. Sevgi Erdogan is an associate professor in the School of Information Studies at Syracuse University.
 Her research focuses on developing methods, models and tools to inform policy and decision-making on the interrelations between human infrastructure, socio-economic activity, and the environment.
 Her expertise includes multi-modal transportation systems analysis, sustainable transportation and logistics, and integrated land-use, transportation and environment modelling.
 She is an affiliate of the Maryland Transportation Institute.

 Dr. Vanessa Frias-Martinez is an associate professor in the iSchool and the University of Maryland Institute for Advanced Studies, where she leads the Urban Computing Lab.
 She is also an affiliate associate professor in the Department of Computer Science.
 She is interested in the development of methods to model and predict human behaviors in different contexts as well as in the design of tools to aid decision makers in areas such as poverty, natural disasters or urban planning.